Henri Cornet: After 1904

 Henri Cornet never had further success in the Tour, dropping out in 1905 on the fourth day.
 He won Paris–Roubaix and came second in Bordeaux–Paris in 1906, and came eighth in the 1908 Tour de France, in which he won a one-lap time-trial held at the end of the race in the Parc des Princes.
 It was a demonstration race and did not count for the overall result of the Tour.

-He was a fluid rider talented at repeated short efforts.
+He was known for his ability to perform repeated short efforts.

 Retirement and death

 Cornet rode his last Tour de France in 1912, finishing 28th.
 He had repeated health problems, however, which brought his career to an end.
 He stopped racing with the start of World War I. He retired to work in the cycle business (négoce cycliste) and died after a hospital operation at 56.
 A road in Prunay-le-Gillon is named after him.